joeyliang1024/Social-Media-Mining/README.md

 python merger.py
 ```
 ## Data
-You can find the complete data in this link: [link](https://drive.google.com/drive/folders/126X007qTLFmRhL6Fr0MCaCgDAZLMSM7F?usp=sharing)
+You can find the complete raw data in this link: [link](https://drive.google.com/drive/folders/126X007qTLFmRhL6Fr0MCaCgDAZLMSM7F?usp=sharing)
 - We use the data `merge_data.sqlite`  for training.
 > [!TIP]
-> The `merge_data.sqlite` should be put at `SMM` folder
+> The `merge_data.sqlite` should be put at `SMM` folder.

-Explanation of the data:
+Explanation of the preprocessed data (in `/SMM/EDGPAT/data`):
+> [!TIP]
+> The datasets below are for training, no need to preprocess.

 - **2-1-level.csv**: IPC Level mapping from 1 to 2.
 - **3-2-level.csv**: IPC Level mapping from 2 to 3.
 - **4-3-level.csv**: IPC Level mapping from 3 to 4.
 - **5-4-level.csv**: IPC Level mapping from 4 to 5.
-- **real-data.json**: Represent the company's patents in the year
+- **real-data.json**: Illustrate the company's patents within the current year.
 > [!NOTE]
-> we encode year 2018 as 0
+> we encode year 2018 as 0.
 >
 > IPC Patent level example:
 > ![patent example](pic/patent_level.png "Patent Example")